How Effective Is Acupuncture For Plantar Fasciitis?

 Another review that we have here is by a newly trained acupuncturist who tried this treatment on her patient who was limping because of plantar fasciitis.
 She said that she placed needles on the tender spots of the patient’s heel.
 Once the first session was complete, the patient was amazed with the reduction in pain.
 It took the patient five visits to get rid of the pain and that too, without any drug use.

 Success Story #3

 We read how effective acupuncture is in treating plantar fasciitis.
 Now, let us hear from a patient who got rid of plantar fasciitis through acupuncture.

 What’s Your Call?

+Acupuncture has proven to help smokers stop smoking.
+Similarly, it has shown results in treatment of plantar fasciitis.
 Now that we have given all the possible information on acupuncture for plantar fasciitis, we are sure that you will be able to make a better and informed decision.
 Though this may be a 1000 years old treatment, but it’s effective even today.
 Many people with plantar fasciitis have benefited from acupuncture so why not you?
 Schedule a consultation appointment with a certified acupuncturist.
 He/she will examine your condition and accordingly, provide you with an individualized acupuncture treatment plan best suited to your condition.
 Don’t delay, take action today!